-Jefferson's November 1806 letter to McAllister begins, "You have heretofore furnished me with spectacles as reduced in their size as to give facility to the looking over their top without moving them.
-This is a great convenience; but the reduction has not been sufficient to do it completely, yet leave field enough for any purpose."
-The drawing which accompanied this letter diagrammed frames of a narrow, elongated shape with each lens, or "eye glass", 7/8 inches long with a width of 3/8 inches, and gave the critical center to center measurement of each lens as 2 Â½ inches.
+Jefferson's November 1806 letter to McAllister began, "You have heretofore furnished me with spectacles as reduced in their size as to give facility to the looking over their top without moving them. this is a great convenience; but the reduction has not been sufficient to do it compleatly.
+I therefore send you a drawing No. 1. so much reduced in breadth as to give this convenience compleatly, & yet leave field enough for any purpose."
+The "drawing No. 1" that accompanied this letter diagrammed frames of a narrow, elongated shape with each lens, or "eye glass," 7/8 inches long with a width of 3/8 inches, and gave the critical "center to center" measurement of each lens as 2½ inches.3

-The interpupillary measurement was Jefferson's one mistake, and placed McAllister in the position of informing the President that he feared the 2 Â½ inches from center to center of the spectacle lenses too wide.
-McAllister wrote by return post, "Wishing to make them to please and recollecting the President has but a small head, I wish them examined again."
-He reminded Jefferson that when looking at a book or other object at about a 15 inch distance, the eyes will meet at a point and therefore the center of the "spects should be rather nearer than the eyes."
-Jefferson recognized his mistake of not reckoning the ". . .convergence of the two irises when directed to a book," as he had made his measurement looking directly into a mirror.
-He then instructed McAllister to correct the center to center measurement but proceed with his original design.
+The interpupillary measurement was Jefferson's one mistake, and placed McAllister in the position of informing the President that he feared the 2½ inches from center to center of the spectacle lenses too wide.
+McAllister wrote by return post, "wishing to making them to please and recolecting the President has but a small head I wish them examined again."
+He reminded Jefferson that when looking at a book or other object at about a 15-inch distance, the eyes will meet at a point and therefore the center of the "spects should be rather nearer than the eyes."4 Jefferson recognized his mistake of not reckoning the "convergence of the two Axis when directed to a book," as he had made his measurement looking directly into a mirror.
+He then instructed McAllister to correct the center to center measurement but proceed with his original design.5

 In addition to these newly designed reading spectacles, Jefferson wanted to try what would come to be known as bifocals.
 In the same 1806 letter to McAllister he wrote, "Those who are obliged to use spectacles know what a convenience it would be to have different magnifiers in the same frame.
 Dr. Franklin tried this by semicircular glasses joined horizontally, the upper & lower semicircles of different powers, which he told me answered perfectly.
 I wish to try it."
-Clearly, Jefferson had discussed with senior statesman Benjamin Franklin his spectacles of double lenses for both near and distance vision.
+Clearly, Jefferson had discussed with senior statesman Benjamin Franklin his spectacles of double lenses for both near and distant vision.
 Based upon Franklin's innovation, Jefferson included a second drawing of spectacles with two semicircular lenses set into small round frames and instructed that the lower lens was to be of greater magnifying power than the upper.
-For these frames he wished, "a compleat set of half glasses to be sent, from the magnifier adapted to the first use of spectacles, to that suiting the oldest eyes, all fitting exactly the frames."
-It was customary at the time to purchase a series of lenses along with the frames so that they could be changed as the eyes weakened with age.
+For these frames he wished for "a compleat set of half glasses to be sent, from the magnifier adapted to the first use of spectacles, to that suiting the oldest eyes.
+All fitting exactly the frames."6 It was customary at the time to purchase a series of lenses along with the frames so that they could be changed as the eyes weakened with age.

 Primary Source References